Dr Chris Carter was appointed as Senior Lecturer, joining the Digital Creative Technologies group within the Department of Computer Science, in 2010.

 Duarte R, El Rhalibi A, Carter C, Merabti M. Survey and Evaluation of MPEG-4 Based 3D Character Animation Frameworks IEEE 5th International Conference on Games and Virtual Worlds for Serious Applications (VS-GAMES), 2013 :1-8 DOI Publisher Url

-Henry JM, Tang S, Hanneghan M, Carter C. A Measure of Student Engagement for Serious Games and IoT The International Conference on E-learning and Games (Edutainment 2017) DOI Author Url Publisher Url Public Url
+Henry JM, Tang SOT, Hanneghan M, Carter C. A Framework for Combining Serious Games and IoT 6th International Conference on Serious Games and Applications for Health, IEEE SeGAH 2018 DOI Author Url Public Url

 Duarte RLP, El Rhalibi A, Carter C, Merabti M. 2013.
 Survey and Evaluation of MPEG-4 Based 3D Character Animation Frameworks 2013 5TH INTERNATIONAL CONFERENCE ON GAMES AND VIRTUAL WORLDS FOR SERIOUS APPLICATIONS (VS-GAMES), DOI Author Url